friendly-bits/geoip-shell/README.md

 - [Privacy](#privacy)
 - [P.s.](#ps)

-## **Features**
+## **Main Features**
 * Core functionality is creating either a whitelist or a blacklist in the firewall using automatically downloaded ip lists for user-specified countries.

 * ip lists are fetched either from **RIPE** (regional Internet registry for Europe, the Middle East and parts of Central Asia) or from **ipdeny**.
 Both sources provide updated ip lists for all regions.

 * All firewall rules and ip sets required for geoip blocking to work are created during installation.

-* After installation, a tool is provided to check geoip status and firewall rules or change geoip-related config, including adding or removing countries, turning geoip on or off etc.

 * Implements optional (enabled by default) persistence of geoip blocking across system reboots and automatic updates of the ip lists.

+* After installation, a utility is provided to check geoip status and firewall rules or change geoip-related config.

 ### **Reliability**:
+- Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.

+<details> <summary>Read more:</summary>

 - Default source for ip lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
-- Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.
 - With nftables, utilizes nftables atomic rules replacement to make the interaction with the system firewall fault-tolerant and to completely eliminate time when geoip is disabled during an automatic update.

-<details> <summary>Read more:</summary>

 - All scripts perform extensive error detection and handling.
 - Verifies firewall rules coherence after each action.
 - Automatic backup of geoip-shell state (optional, enabled by default).